stargily2017/VBA-challenge/README.md

 'Define a variable for year open

-Dim year_open As Double
+Dim open_price As Double

 'Define avariable for year close

-Dim year_close As Double
+Dim close_price As Double

 'Define a variable for yearly change